 There are many things that feed your body and make you feel healthy and vibrant, in addition to food.
-For example, healthy relationships, a fulfilling career, exercise and even air can nourish your body.
+Healthy relationships, a fulfilling career, exercise, and even air can nourish your body.
 There are plenty of reasons why you should include deep breathing into your everyday routine.
-For one, deep breathing has known health benefits, yet it takes awareness.

-Think about when you’re sitting on the couch, in the car or at the computer; your breaths actually become more shallow.
-While sitting, the diaphragm is less active, in turn, your breaths never reach the bottom of your lungs.
+When you’re sitting on the couch, in the car, or at the computer, your breaths actually become more shallow.
+While sitting, the diaphragm is less active.
+In turn, your breaths never reach the bottom of your lungs.
 The majority of oxygen enters the bloodstream through the air exchange in the alveoli, at the end of the respiratory tract.
 People who are under a lot of stress and chronic pain are often shallow breathers.
 If you have experienced an upper respiratory infection or asthma, deep breathing can offer quite a bit of relief

 Looking at your body from the inside, you’ll see that the diaphragm separates the chest from the abdomen (the major muscle used in the act of breathing).
 When you actively engage the diaphragm (while breathing) the chest and lung cavity elevate and expand, bringing sustaining oxygen to the alveoli during which, carbon dioxide is eliminated (a by-product of blood gas exchange).
 You can also strengthen your midsection, to help tone.